 Joyce (1), Jameson Experience Midleton: Midleton Single Distillery (1), Jesus and Mary at the Cross (1), Joe Duane (1), John Darragh, former Lord Mayor of Dublin, completed a summer and hunting house named Darraghville in 1782.
 The house became a convent in 1897 and was sold to a private party in 2017.
-(1), John's father (1), Juice Bar (1), KILMORE TO PORT EYNON (1), KILMORE TO WHITESANDS (1), KTM dealer (2), KTM, Honda (1), KTM, Triumph, Kawasaki (1), Kamari HQ is the local Kamari office in the Tramore / Waterford area!
+(1), John's father (1), Juice Bar (1), KILMORE TO PORT EYNON (1), KILMORE TO WHITESANDS (1), KTM dealer (2), Kamari HQ is the local Kamari office in the Tramore / Waterford area!
 (1), Keep left (2), Keep right (1), KeyWaste Collection Monday only (1), KeyWaste Collection Thursday only (1), KeyWaste Collection Wednesday only (1), Keywaste Collection Friday only (1), Keywaste Collection Tuesday only (1), Kilcrea Friary (1), Kildorrery (Irish: Cill Dairbhre: "oak-forest church") is a village in north County Cork, Ireland.
 It lies at the crossroads of the N73 road from Mallow to Mitchelstown and the R512 from Kilmallock to Fermoy.
-(1), Kilternan to D'Olier Street (1), Kingfisher, NUIG Station (1), Kitchend, Bedrooms, Furniture (1), Krav Maga self defence school.
+(1), Kingfisher, NUIG Station (1), Kitchend, Bedrooms, Furniture (1), Krav Maga self defence school.
 Part of the Krav Maga Worldwide organization.
-(1), LARNE TO GIRVAN (1), LYTHAM TO PORTMANOCK (1), Ladies (1), Language School (1), Larch, Maple, Rowan, Oak and Yew Apartments (2), Large farm (1), Large greenhouse containing tropical rainforest plants (1), Large ruined stables built by the Scott / Byrne family of Ballygannon.
+(1), LARNE TO GIRVAN (1), LYTHAM TO PORTMANOCK (1), Ladies (1), Lane used to run on West side of hedge to Sandfordscourt road, according to 6'' OS maps.
+Graveyard was on east side of road "stood on the roadside, to the left, as one goes from Carrigeen to Sandfordscourt" (Carrigan, vol. I, p.
+280).
+(1), Language School (1), Larch, Maple, Rowan, Oak and Yew Apartments (2), Large copper cross mounted on wall of building.
+(1), Large farm (1), Large greenhouse containing tropical rainforest plants (1), Large ruined stables built by the Scott / Byrne family of Ballygannon.
 The house no longer exists but the stables and a large walled garden are still on the grounds.
 (1), Large, beautiful old world garden, Robinsonian in style with a strong emphasis on the informal tradition of combining a good plant collection within the natural landscape of its environment.
 (1), Latitude Kinsale, an innovative business specialising in unique handcrafted 3D and Light nautical charts that are custom made to order.
 (1), Laundry & Dry Clean.
 Not really any coin operated.
 Will do laundry for you by the kg with 24 hour turn around.
 Folding not very good.
-(1), Lawn (1), Layby (3), Left-turn only (1), Legal Costs Accountants (1), Legend has it St. Patrick stamped on the rock when he heard that the people of Skerries had eaten his pet goat!
+(1), Lawn (1), Layby (3), Legal Costs Accountants (1), Legend has it St. Patrick stamped on the rock when he heard that the people of Skerries had eaten his pet goat!
 A more likely story is that in days gone by footsteps were carved out in memory of famous people (like the Hollywood custom).
 (1), Library and local area offices for Fingal County Council (1), Lifeboat Station (1), Lifepak 1000 (3), Lifepak CRplus

 (1), Limerick Enerprise Development Partnership (1), Limerick Enterprise Development Park (1), Listed as Parade Ground since 1880 (1), Little cute candy shop (1), Littlewoods Ireland is Ireland's largest department store, with over 70,000 products to choose from.